-NMFS prepared a DEIS for this action, which addresses the requirements of the National Environmental Policy Act.
-The full suite of alternatives analyzed by the Council can be found on the NMFS website at www.westcoast.fisheries.noaa.gov.
-The DEIS examined the environmental impacts of EFH conservation area changes, re-opening of the trawl RCA, and deep-water fishing restrictions separately and cumulatively.
+NMFS prepared an FEIS for this action, which addresses the requirements of the National Environmental Policy Act.
+The full suite of alternatives considered by NMFS can be found on the NMFS website at www.fisheries.noaa.gov.
+The FEIS examined the environmental impacts of EFH conservation area changes, reopening of the trawl RCA, and deepwater fishing restrictions separately and cumulatively.
 Considering each of the three types of changes separately was warranted based on differing goals and objectives.
 Considering these changes cumulatively was necessary because of spatial overlap of different alternatives.
-A copy of the DEIS is available from NMFS (see ADDRESSES).
+The Record of Decision (ROD) was signed by NMFS on September 9, 2019.
+A copy of the FEIS or ROD is available from NMFS (see ADDRESSES).

-The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration (SBA) that this proposed rule, if adopted, would not have a significant economic impact on a substantial number of small entities.
-The factual basis for this certification is as follows.
+The Chief Counsel for Regulation of the Department of Commerce certified to the Chief Counsel for Advocacy of the Small Business Administration (SBA) at the proposed stage that this rule would not have a significant economic impact on a substantial number of small entities.
+No comments were received on that certification nor do any of the changes to the proposed rule necessitate a need to reconsider the certification.